jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

 schema = graphene.Schema(query=Query)
 ```
 Both queries and commands in GraphQL are executed as `POST` requests.
-So in insomnia we choose `POST` request structured as GraphQL Query.
+So in insomnia, we choose the `POST` request structured as GraphQL Query.
 ![graphql_up.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640120902863/xnwNgVrrv.png)

 ## Query real objects
-We have our "hello world" working, so now we can turn to real objects quering.
+We have our "hello world" working, so now we can turn to real objects queries.
 To do it, we define a simple data model of `Restaurant` using SQLAlchemy ORM.
 ```python
 # models.py
 from sqlalchemy import Column, Integer, String